gstanden/orabuntu-lxc/README.md

 ~/Downloads/orabuntu-lxc-master/ubuntu-services-5.sh 6 7

 NOTE 1: Creating additional containers after the initial run with different OEL version:  You can rerun the ubuntu-services.sh script with a new version paramters (e.g. "6 5") and with a new container prefix name (e.g. "knylxc" instead of "lxcora") to create additional containers with a different OS version and different names.
+The indexes of the add-on second run of container creation will start from the next highest index, so if you ran "6 5 2 knylxc" as your ubuntu-services-4.sh parameters, you would get 2 OEL 6.5 containers in the set {knylxc15, knylxc16}

 NOTE 2:  If you do a second run of ubuntu-services.sh to create additional containers of a different OS version, be aware that the software looks for the file "/etc/orabuntu-release" and if found, it skips some of the setup steps (such as package installs and the unpack of ubuntu-host.tar) since those steps were already done on the first pass, and it proceeds pretty much directly to the creation of the new seed container.